cncf/tag-security/assessments/projects/custodian/joint-review.md

 security flaws.
 As a utility tool, the review team feels the primary threat to the project is compromise of the code itself, and packaging and distribution of the tool or its dependencies - rather than an attack on individual c7n deployments.
-A secondary concern would the disabling or DoS of a deployment by an internal or external actor - thus giving the user a false sense of security when c7n is disabled.
+A secondary concern would be the disabling or DoS of a deployment by an internal or external actor - thus giving the user a false sense of security when c7n is disabled.
 A tertiary concern is the provisioning of too permissive a policy within the cloud environment for c7n; this would make it an attrative